FederatedAI/FATE/README.md

 #### Cluster
 FATE also provides a distributed runtime architecture for Big Data scenario.
 Migration from standalone to cluster requires configuration change only.
 No algorithm change is needed.

-To deploy FATE on a cluster, please refer to cluster deploy guide at [`cluster-deploy`](https://github.com/WeBankFinTech/FATE/tree/master/cluster-deploy).
+To deploy FATE on a cluster, please refer to cluster deploy guide at [cluster-deploy](cluster-deploy).

 ## Running Tests